 An applicant becomes a student of the University (receives a student number), once they have accepted their offer of a place.

-All students are classified "active" for the particular Academic Year (eg 2014) from the date of acceptance, and remain "active" Banner for 2 years regardless of whether they enrol in any Units during that time.
+All students are "active" for the particular Academic Year (e.g. 2014) from the date of acceptance, and remain "active" in Banner for 2 years regardless of whether they enrol in any units during that time.

-If no enrolment occurs within the 2 year timeframe (eg 2014-2015), they will become "inactive" and will no longer be imported from Banner.
+If no enrolment occurs within the 2 year timeframe (e.g. 2014-2015), the student record will become "inactive" and will no longer display in Course Progression.